-In addition, Unitil is the parent company of Granite State, a natural gas transmission pipeline, regulated by the FERC, operating 87 miles of underground gas transmission pipeline primarily located in Maine and New Hampshire.
-Granite State provides Northern Utilities with interconnection to three major natural gas pipelines and access to pipeline supplies.
+In addition, Unitil is the parent company of Granite, a natural gas transmission pipeline, regulated by the FERC, operating 87 miles of underground gas transmission pipeline primarily located in Maine and New Hampshire.
+Granite provides Northern Utilities with interconnection to three major natural gas pipelines and access to pipeline supplies.

-The distribution utilities are local "pipes and wires" operating companies and, combined with Granite State, had an investment in Net Utility Plant of \$455.1 million at March 31, 2010.
+The distribution utilities are local "pipes and wires" operating companies and, combined with Granite, had an investment in Net Utility Plant of \$456.6 million at June 30, 2010.
 Unitil's total operating revenue includes revenue to recover the approved cost of purchased electricity and natural gas in rates on a fully reconciling basis.
 As a result of this reconciling rate structure, the Company's earnings are not affected by changes in the cost of purchased electricity and natural gas.
 Earnings from Unitil's utility operations are derived from the return on investment in the three distribution utilities and Granite.

-Unitil also conducts non-regulated operations principally through Usource, which is wholly-owned by Unitil Resources.
+Unitil also conducts non-regulated operations principally through Usource, which is wholly-owned by Unitil Resources Inc., a wholly-owned subsidiary of Unitil.
 Usource provides energy brokering and consulting services to large commercial and industrial customers in the northeastern United States.
-The Company's other subsidiaries include Unitil Service, which provides, at cost, a variety of administrative and professional services to Unitil's affiliated companies, and Unitil Realty, which owns and manages Unitil's corporate office building and property located in Hampton, New Hampshire.
+The Company's other subsidiaries include Unitil Service Corp., which provides, at cost, a variety of administrative and professional services to Unitil's affiliated companies, Unitil Realty Corp., which owns and manages Unitil's corporate office building and property located in Hampton, New Hampshire and Unitil Power Corp., which formerly functioned as the full requirements wholesale power supply provider for Unitil Energy.
 Unitil's consolidated net income includes the earnings of the holding company and these subsidiaries.